-Kristin has worked as a producer and editor on feature documentaries that include Sundance Audience Award winning "Fuel" (2008), PBS/Independent Lens film, "Power Paths" (2009), and festival winner, “Love Thy Nature” (2014).
+Kristin has worked as a producer and editor on feature documentaries that include Sundance Audience Award winning "Fuel" (2008), PBS/Independent Lens film, "Power Paths" (2009), and festival winners, “Love Thy Nature” (2014) and "UberLand" (2019).

 Kristin holds a Master of Arts in Television, Radio and Film from the S.I.
 Newhouse School of Public Communications at Syracuse University, where she received awards from the National Academy of Television Arts and Sciences in screenwriting and sound design.
 She completed a degree in Sustainability at City College of San Francisco in 2019.
 She is also a certified cetacean naturalist, a dedicated urban cyclist, and a member of the Wild Lens Collective.